CSP Frequently Asked Questions

 Q: What is the purpose of the China Scholars Program (CSP)?

-A: The CSP’s goal is to offer high-achieving high school students across the United States a comprehensive, distance-learning course on contemporary China, with an emphasis on how the United States and China have influenced and understood each other in recent history.
+A: The CSP’s goal is to offer comprehensive, distance-learning coursework on contemporary China to high-achieving high school students across the United States, with an emphasis on how the United States and China have influenced and understood each other in recent history.
 Current issues are placed in broader historical and cultural contexts, and both American and Chinese viewpoints are represented.

-CSP students explore China from different disciplinary perspectives, with guest lecturers providing a depth of expertise not usually accessible to high school students.
+CSP students explore China from a variety of disciplinary perspectives, with guest lecturers providing a depth of expertise not usually accessible to high school students.

-A: Any rising high school sophomore, junior, or senior in the United States is eligible to apply.
+A: Rising high school sophomores, juniors, and seniors in the United States are eligible to apply.
 Applications from gap-year students may be considered.
-Students who apply to the CSP should be self-motivated, genuinely interested in learning about China, and excited about interacting with other high school students across the United States.
+Students who apply to the CSP should be self-motivated, genuinely interested in learning about China, and enthusiastic about interacting with other high school students across the United States and beyond.

-A: Admission is competitive, based on consideration of academic record, writing and analytical ability, success in managing competing priorities, and demonstrated interest in China.
+Admission is competitive, based on consideration of academic record (including success in advanced coursework), writing and analytical ability, a successful track record in balancing competing priorities, a collaborative orientation towards learning, and demonstrated interest in China.

 Q: What makes the CSP unique?